parmoo/parmoo/docs/about.rst

       :math:`f_{max}`, you may supply the negated value of that objective :math:`-f_{max}` to ParMOO.
  * **Feasible objective space:**
-   The *feasible objective space* is the space of all objective scores that can be obtained, by evaluating every objective at a configuration from the feasible design space.
+   The *feasible objective space* is the image of the design space -- i.e., the set of all objective values that can be obtained, by evaluating every objective at configurations from the feasible design space.
     * In practice, you will not know your feasible objective space *a priori*.
  * **Nondominated:**